coderefinery/train-the-trainer/_episodes/02-teachingstyle.md

 - **Fundamental beliefs**, such as “the world is only a few thousand years old” or “human beings cannot affect the planet’s climate”.
 These beliefs are deeply connected to the learner’s social identity and are the hardest to change.

-CodeRefinery workshops target **competent practioners** that write code on a regular basis so we very often have learners with misconceptions.
+CodeRefinery workshops target **competent practitioners** that write code on a regular basis so we very often have learners with misconceptions.
 That is why it is important to get accurate feedback.

 > ## Exercise: Carpentries versus CodeRefinery audience
 >